Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Maret 2026 10.21.54 UTC
+- WIB: Kamis, 26 Maret 2026 12.45.24 UTC
-- WITA: Kamis, 26 Maret 2026 11.21.54 UTC
+- WITA: Kamis, 26 Maret 2026 13.45.24 UTC
-- WIT: Kamis, 26 Maret 2026 12.21.54 UTC
+- WIT: Kamis, 26 Maret 2026 14.45.24 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: motivational
+Kategori: success